cinema-player/cinema-player.github.io/README.md

 # Cinema-Player

-The media player for a pure cinema experience.
+The media player for a pure cinema experience